On the Stability of Undesirable Equilibria in the Quadratic Program Framework for Safety-Critical Control: Stability of Equilibrium Points in the CLF-CBF Framework

 \section{Stability of Equilibrium Points in the CLF-CBF Framework}

-Assuming system controllability, since it is always possible to apply the technique proposed in \cite{tan2024undesired} and work with the transformed system \eqref{eq:transformed_affine}, from here on we assume to be working with a nonlinear control affine system such that \aref{assumption:clf_condition} is satisfied.
-This way, only the remaining boundary equilibrium points with $L_g h(x) \neq 0$ need to be addressed.
+, one can always apply the technique proposed in \cite{tan2024undesired} and work with the transformed system \eqref{eq:transformed_affine}.
+Therefore, from this point on, we assume to be working with a nonlinear control affine system such that \aref{assumption:clf_condition} is satisfied.
+Consequently, only the remaining boundary equilibrium points with $L_g h(x) \neq 0$ need to be addressed.
 Our objective in this section is to study the stability properties of these points.
 Particularly, we generalize \cite[Theorem 2]{Reis_LCSS} for nonlinear control affine systems, deriving a necessary and sufficient condition for the instability of boundary equilibrium points satisfying $L_g h(x) \neq 0$, when multiple CBF constraints are present.